Brisbane Bears: Move to the Gabba, rebranding and new membership structure

 The recruitment of former Fitzroy full-back turned spearhead Alastair Lynch saw him became a poster boy for the new-look Bears.
 However, chronic fatigue saw him largely sidelined until 1996.

 In 1992, the club changed its guernsey to a predominantly maroon strip with a gold V and white trim.
-More significantly, the Bears experimented with playing matches at the Brisbane Cricket Ground (Gabba) in Brisbane in 1991, before permanently moving all home matches to the venue ahead of the 1993 season.
+More significantly, the Bears experimented with playing matches at the The Gabba in Brisbane in 1991, before permanently moving all home matches to the venue ahead of the 1993 season.
 With the club now playing in its home city, membership and attendances instantly tripled.
 The dog racing track around the ground was removed, the surface was upgraded and the stands gradually replaced over the next few years with a view to converting the tired old ground to a state-of-the-art sporting facility.

 In 1994, the Bears changed the club logo and the club song, and also began to show signs of a competitive side and were contenders for a finals berth before falling away in the last five games of the season.
 Then, in 1995, the club reached the finals after an extraordinary late-season recovery.
 After Round 15, the Bears were third-last on the ladder with four wins, and Robert Walls had announced his resignation as coach halfway through the season, but committed himself to seeing out the year.
 In round 16, the Bears trailed Hawthorn by 45 points at three-quarter time, but mounted an astounding final-quarter comeback to win the match by 7 points; at the time it was the largest final quarter comeback in league history.
 Brisbane then won five of its six remaining matches in the home-and-away season, including against Richmond and Essendon who were both in the top four, to just reach the finals for the first time, albeit with a win–loss record of only 10–12.
 The team was eliminated, but not disgraced, after losing its first ever final to eventual premiers Carlton by 13 points.

 Northey era

 Under the coaching of former Richmond premiership player John Northey, Brisbane had an excellent 1996 season, finishing third behind Sydney and North Melbourne.
-They made a good account of themselves in the finals, with two wins at Brisbane Cricket Ground and a loss in the Preliminary Final to eventual premiers North Melbourne.
+They made a good account of themselves in the finals, with two wins at The Gabba and a loss in the Preliminary Final to eventual premiers North Melbourne.
 Michael Voss also became the only Brisbane Bears player to win the Brownlow Medal, sharing the honour with Essendon's James Hird.